Skip to content

 Impress your host country citizens by knowing a bit more than the average Joe, and do your due diligence to be a respectful and well-informed visitor.
 Regardless of which study abroad program you select, you will most certainly get a feel for Australia’s infamous laidback attitude, appreciation for nature, and overall contagious good vibes.

-See also 10 Cheapest Universities in Australia for International Students
+See also 10 Cheapest Universities in Germany for International Students.

 10. The Grading System